Written by Medicover Team and Medically Reviewed by Dr Damodhar Reddy Gouni

 - Nerve compression

 Not all chest pains are serious.
-Knowing the warning signs of a heart attack is important to distinguish between pain due to other reasons and pain as a sign of a heart attack:- Tightness in the chest
+Knowing the warning signs of a heart attack is important to distinguish between pain due to other reasons and pain as a sign of a heart attack:

-- Pain in the chest that radiates to the left arm, neck, or jaw
+- Pain in the left chest that radiates to the left arm, neck or jaw

 There are numerous possible causes of left-sided chest pain.
-A doctor will consider a person's medical history and symptoms when diagnosing.
+A doctor will consider a person's medical history and symptoms when making a diagnosis.

 - An electrocardiogram